Sunderland AFC honours 'inspirational' Bradley Lowery

 Former Sunderland striker Jermain Defoe, known as Bradley's best friend, turned out to pay his respects.

-He was joined by club legends Kevin Ball and Jimmy Montgomery along with David Moyes, Ellis Short, Simon Grayson, John O'Shea.
+He was joined by club legends Kevin Ball and Jimmy Montgomery along with David Moyes, Ellis Short, Simon Grayson and John O'Shea.

 He continued: "We will always remember the lessons that we have learnt from this incredible little boy.